How to Help Love by Responding to Negativity with Emotional Intelligence

 Love definitely needs help.
 Let’s admit that Love has a problem.
 Conflict ends half of the marriages, sending once-loving couples to divorce court.
 And these are the people who wowed each other, who exchanged sacred vows, and who often suffered for years as they tried to stay together because of the kids.
 Sadly, sometimes couples spend tens of thousands of dollars on weddings only to outspend themselves on divorce.
 And there are also millions of couples who never get to tie the knot because of conflict, but who could have been happy together if they could get along.

 But Love’s problem is broader than that.
 Let’s say John and Mary are married and always disagree about money.
-If John was married to Nancy, they might agree about money, but they would disagree about something else, i.e. how closely Nancy’s parents are involved in John and Nancy’s lives.
+If John was married to Nancy, they might agree about money, but they would disagree about something else, i.e. how closely Nancy’s parents should be involved in John and Nancy’s lives.
 And if Mary was married to Robert, they might agree about money but would disagree about parenting.
-The question is not whether they agree on everything and disagree on nothing–this will never happen.
-The question is how they disagree–whether they try to understand each other and actively keep negativity out of the relationship or whether they would allow negativity to infect their relationship and whether they will begin to fight.
+The goal is not to be a couple who agree on everything and disagree on nothing–this doesn’t happen.
+The goal is to find a better way to disagree–to try to understand each other, to actively keep negativity out of the relationship, to bar negativity from infecting the relationship.

 Some struggling couples hope to get divorced and have better luck in the second marriage.
-Research shows that Love is even less successful (one-third of the times) at keeping a couple together in the second and subsequent marriages.
+Research shows that Love is even less successful at keeping a couple together in the second and subsequent marriages–only one-third of the times.
 So, the best strategy is to unlearn the habits that sabotage your relationship today and let your current relationship grow stronger and bloom.